icebob/moleculer-java-site/src/concepts.md

 [Promises](https://berkesa.github.io/datatree-promise/)
 (based on the Java8's CompletableFuture API) to avoid [callback hell](https://www.google.com/search?q=callback+hell+promise).
-A Promise is an object that may produce a simple value (or a `Tree` object) some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
+A `Promise` is an object that may produce a simple value (or a `Tree` object) some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
-Promise users can attach callbacks to handle the fulfilled `Tree` or the reason for rejection.
+`Promise` users can attach callbacks to handle the fulfilled `Tree` or the reason for rejection.

-The main difference between Promise-based operation of other systems and Moleculer is that the Moleculer Promise object works with "raw" JSON objects.
+The main difference between Promise-based operation of other systems and Moleculer is that the Moleculer `Promise` object works with "raw" JSON objects.
-The value of a Moleculer Promise, which you get after the asynchronous processing, is always a `Tree` object.
+The value of a Moleculer `Promise`, which you get after the asynchronous processing, is always a `Tree` object.
 This `Tree` structure may come from other Services (including, for example, Node.js-based Services) or from asynchronous APIs.